 Avoiding meals or eating primarily junk foods can significantly hurt your learning and your mood.
 So make sure you are eating and eating well!

 The typical “college experience” includes partying, sure, go for it (YOLO, right?).
 NO. Drinking not only drains your bank accounts but it leads to poor decisions that can and will affect your schooling!
 I’m not saying you can’t go out and have some drinks with your friends every now and then.
 But, if you are doing it all the time your school work will suffer, your health will suffer, and you’re spending a lot of money on alcohol that you could be spending on REAL FOOD.

 So, this goes with healthy eating and the financial topics I talk about below.
 Partying all the time does you no good if you are at school to get a degree (and if you don’t wish to gain a ton of weight, yeah, alcohol can cause weight gain).
 If you’re partying all the time, sleep deprived, and inevitably stressed from being poor and far behind on your work, obviously, your body isn’t going to be in very good shape.
 And if your body isn’t doing well, neither are you.
+Take care of yourself.

 Try to avoid binge drinking, it’s not good for your college survival.